AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-06-python-google-sheets-tutorial.md

 In this short tutorial, I'll show you how to use the Python Google Sheets and Drive APIs to automate data entry tasks in your day-to-day work.
 This is a game-changer if you're used to manual data entry, so buckle up!

-## Creating a Google Cloud Platform Project
+{% include linkedHeading.html heading="Creating a Google Cloud Platform Project" level=2 %}

 If you want to access Google Sheets from Python or use any other Google API, you're going to need to create a **Google Cloud Platform project**.
 This lets you enable Google APIs through a single dashboard, as well as generate a private key for authorizing your script.